Our website uses cookies for statistical purposes.

 • liquidation completion: the final liquidation report is sent to the creditors; the company will then be removed from the Companies Office Register.

-The funds that cannot be paid from a liquidation are forwarded to the Public Trust and become part of the Liquidation Surplus Account.
+The funds that cannot be paid from liquidation are forwarded to the Public Trust and become part of the Liquidation Surplus Account.
 According to the Companies Act, a liquidator can apply for a payment from these funds in order to cover costs such as those for the proceedings or for using expert witnesses.
-The application is submitted to the Official Assignee for New Zealand, however, the proceedings should have a public interest in order to approve the use of the funds.

-All the parties involved in the company, from its shareholders to its employee, to the legal structure itself, are influenced by the liquidation.
+All the parties involved in the company, from its shareholders to its employees, to the legal structure itself, are influenced by the liquidation.
 Here are the effects of the company liquidation procedure in NZ:

 1. The company: the business will continue to function for a short while in order to be sold; however, in some cases, trading companies cease their activities altogether (usually they are closed down);

-2. The directors and shareholders: they will be asked to provide documents and assist the liquidator during the process; they cannot destroy, hide or otherwise remove essential documents (penalties include fines and imprisonment); if any surplus remains after settling the creditors, the shareholders will divide it between them;
+2. The directors and shareholders: they will be asked to provide documents and assist the liquidator during the process; they cannot destroy, hide, or otherwise remove essential documents (penalties include fines and imprisonment); if any surplus remains after settling the creditors, the shareholders will divide it between them;

 4. The creditors: only secured creditors can deal with the secured assets of the company, unsecured ones cannot take legal action against the company in liquidation nor deal with its property (unless they have been allowed to do so by the liquidator or the Court).